 Medicare is a program to provide healthcare for seniors (individuals over 65-years-old).
 This program also provides insurance for people with disabilities.
 Learn more about Medicare.

 Going to the doctor in the USA can cost a lot of money.
-This is why insurance can help you.
+This is why health insurance can help you.
 Even if you have insurance, you might still have to pay some money to see a doctor.

 What about public charge?
 If I get TANF or SSI, will that stop me from getting a green card or becoming a citizen?